meganlsmith/delimitR/fullmanual_v2.md

 The observed SFS for this tutorial is named pseudoobserved\_tutorial\_MSFS.obs, and it is available in the data folder of this repository.

     observedSFS <- 'pseudoobserved_tutorial_MSFS'

+ When filtering your SNP dataset, it is common to filter using some Minor Allele Frequency (MAF) cutoff.
+The default MAF used in delimitR analyses for simulated data is 0.01.
+If you wish to update this value, simply open the .tpl files, and change the final line my modifying the last value (in bold below):

+ SNP 1 0 0 **0.01**

 The Traits File
 ---------------